llogiq/flame/readme.md

-Unlike tools like `perf` which have the OS interrupt your running program repeatadly and reports on every function in your callstack, Flame lets you choose what you want to see in the graph by adding performance instrumentation to your own code.
+Unlike tools like `perf` which have the OS interrupt your running program repeatadly and reports on every function in your callstack, FLAME lets you choose what you want to see in the graph by adding performance instrumentation to your own code.

-Simply use any of `flame`s APIs to annotate the start and end of a block code that you want timing information from, and `flame` will organize these timings hierarchically.
+Simply use any of FLAMEs APIs to annotate the start and end of a block code that you want timing information from, and FLAME will organize these timings hierarchically.

-Here's an example of how to use flame:
+Here's an example of how to use some of FLAMEs APIs:

 ```rust
 extern crate flame;